 In May 2016, Mansfield was said to have announced the new Titan strategy "in a Silicon Valley auditorium packed with hundreds of Titan employees," explaining that after an evaluation, he decided Apple shouldn't compete directly with Tesla, which already has several electric cars on the market and is working steadily towards full self-driving systems.

-The original vision of an "Apple Car" that would detect its driver via fingerprint and then drive them anywhere had transitioned to a partially autonomous car to something more ambitious.
+The original vision of an "Apple Car" that would detect its driver via fingerprint and then drive them anywhere had transitioned from a partially autonomous car to something more ambitious.
 However, another factor that may have pulled Apple away from its own car is the automotive supply chain.
 While Apple is used to being able to exert heavy control over suppliers for devices like the iPhone, the company may have discovered that auto parts makers would be less eager to commit to an "Apple Car," given the deeper expenses involved, and Apple is likely producing vehicles in small initial numbers.